yay135/GTEx_NNLS_Deep_Learning/readme.md

 #### 2.6.2 Run a deep learning tissue deconvolution task
 ``docker run --env RUN_TYPE=deconvolute --rm -v .:/app gtex_nnls_deep``

 Here "test" is the folder where your deconvolution task files are gathered.
 RUN_TYPE=deconvolute specifies the task you are running, it can be either RUN_TYPE=deconvolute or RUN_TYPE=single_t
 #### 2.6.3 Run a deep learning single-tissue-type prediction task
 ``docker run --env RUN_TYPE=single_t --rm -v .:/app gtex_nnls_deep``
 #### 2.6.4 Run a customized task with customized data folder
 cd into your data folder first
 ``cd [path/to/data]``

 Run the desired task
 ``docker run --env RUN_TYPE=[single_t|deconvolute] --rm -v .:/app gtex_nnls_deep``

-Replace the task parameters and data folder parameters for your own usage.
+Replace the RUN_TYPE parameters and data folder parameters for your own usage.
 ### 2.10 Output
 The output files will be in the same folder as your csv data files with added prefix.
 For deconvolution task, the output files are created in the same folder, each new file has a prefix added to the front such as "deconvolute_[csv file name].csv"